iconclass/server/src/help/abouta.md

 1983

 - L.D.
-Couprie, Iconclass: An Iconographic Classification System, In: Art Libraries Journal, 8 (1983), pp. 32–49
+Couprie, Iconclass: An Iconographic Classification System, In: Art Libraries Journal, 8 (1983), pp. 32–49 {{% pdf 1983_couprie %}}

 1986

 - R. van Straten, Panofsky and Iconclass.
-In: Artibus et Historiae, Vol. 7, No.13 (1986), pp. 165-181
+In: Artibus et Historiae, Vol. 7, No.13 (1986), pp. 165-181 {{% pdf 1986_van_straten %}}

 1987

 - C. Richter Sherman, Iconclass: A Historical Perspective.
-In: Visual Resources, Vol IV (1987), pp 237-246
+In: Visual Resources, Vol IV (1987), pp 237-246 {{% pdf 1987_ShermanVR %}}
 - J.P.J.
 Brandhorst, book illumination as a source of iconographic information.
-Gazette du livre médiéval, No 10, Printemps 1987, pp. 10-14
+Gazette du livre médiéval, No 10, Printemps 1987, pp. 10-14 {{% pdf 1987_Gazettedulivremedieval %}}

 1988

 - C. Gordon, Report on the ICONCLASS Workshop November 2-4, 1987, In: Visual Resources, Vol. V, no. 3 (1988), pp. vii-ix, 197-258 [?]
 - R. van Straten, L.D.
 Couprie, Corrections of the Iconclass system.
 In: Visual Resources, Vol. V (1988), pp 123-134
 - H. Roberts, "Do you have any pictures of .....?" : subject access to works of art in visual collections and book reproductions, In: Art Documentation: Journal of the Art Libraries Society of North America, Fall 1988, pp 87-90.
 - K. van der Horst, Illuminated and Decorated Medieval Manuscripts in the University Library, Utrecht.
 An Illustrated Catalogue.
-Maarssen/The Hague, 1989 = ISBN 90-6179-086-7 [also: Cambridge ; New York : Cambridge University Press 1989]
+Maarssen/The Hague, 1989 = ISBN 90-6179-086-7 [also: Cambridge; New York; Cambridge University Press 1989]

 1989